Winter Looks Better in this Florida Campground

-The doldrums of winter look much better while strolling the shores of the Gulf of Mexico in Panama City Beach, one of northwest Florida’s premiere destinations.
+The doldrums of winter look much better while strolling the shores of the Gulf of Mexico.
+Visit Panama City Beach, one of northwest Florida’s premiere destinations.

-Panama City Beach and the neighboring town of Panama City are magnets for visitors year-round, but are especially popular during wintertime.
+Panama City Beach and the neighboring town of Panama City are magnets for visitors year-round.
+They are especially popular during wintertime.
 RVers often choose Panama City Beach RV Resort when visiting the area.

 With 27 miles of pristine beaches, the shores of the inviting Gulf of Mexico are just a few minutes’ walk from Panama City Beach RV Resort.
 The resort itself features 69 sites and a host of other amenities.
 You can expect 50/30/20 amp electrical, sewer, cable, free high-speed wireless Internet, water, showers, a recreation room, laundry facilities, and a seemingly unending beach.

 The pet-friendly facility also offers a fitness center, heated swimming pool, and a free breakfast on Saturdays.
 The resort sites can accommodate any size recreational vehicle from travel trailers to luxury big rigs.

 Just a few minutes’ walk from Panama City Beach RV Resort is the down-home Patches Pub & Grill.
 They feature great food and cold libations in a fun atmosphere.
 The local PC Magazine selected Patches as the area’s best sports bar, and best establishment for offering wings and burgers from 2016-2020!
 And, you can’t beat the commute home!

 Also, fresh, locally caught seafood is featured at many of the local restaurants, with some offering live music and waterfront views.

 With warm beaches and plenty of sunshine year-round, Panama City Beach offers many water sports and other activities.
 Visitors can fish any time of year, as well as go snorkeling, kayaking, paddle boarding, or enjoy jet skiing, wave runners, and more.